ConvertAPI/docs/blog/html-to-pdf-php.md

-# How to convert HTML + CSS to PDF using PHP?

 HTML to PDF conversion might seem like a regular task, but it can be difficult to implement and maintain making your project much more complex.
 Thus, many nowadays solutions come from a 3rd party rigid and robust service providers.
 We are going to use a simple API call to take care of the conversion.